 The next step is really to look at where to begin.
 Many companies still ask for a traditional, Managed SOC/SIEM combination.

-This used to be a natural pairing – you want proactive security analysis of events from your IT environment, then yes, you need a SIEM and a SOC team to manage it.
+This used to be a natural pairing – if you want proactive security analysis of events from your IT environment, then yes, you need a SIEM and a SOC team to manage it.
 This is no longer the case.
 In introducing the SOC Nuclear Triad[ii] as a concept, Gartner shared new ideas (back in 2015) that to achieve full visibility and maturity in security operations, SIEM was not enough anymore.
-In more recent times, has not only has this idea developed but also the concept that sometimes SIEM is not even the starting point.
+In more recent times, has not only this idea developed but also the concept that sometimes SIEM is not even the starting point.

 If we go back to COVID-19, for example, and the risk profile for most companies right now, securing the endpoint is hugely important.
 So Endpoint Detection and Response (EDR) solutions, with MDR services, become much more attractive (especially given their time-to-deploy/time-to-value compared with SIEM).
-We also see an uptick in Network Detection and Response – what some might say is the modern-day version of intrusion detection systems – in response to more diverse, cloud-computing driven networks.
+We also see an uptake in Network Detection and Response – what some might say is the modern-day version of intrusion detection systems – in response to more diverse, cloud-computing driven networks.

 Having matured our services to the point where we can offer all three of these options – either individually or, more powerfully, together as a full MDR proposition – Orange Cyberdefense has developed our Threat Detection Framework to help customers visualize what deployment of different service options looks like.

 Explicitly modeled to their environment and the type of data they can provide us with, we work with customers to set target visibility across the critical phases of the kill chain and look at ways to help them achieve that.